Torture in Turkey: Length of detention

 Five days after the 1980 Turkish coup d'état the maximum period that person could be held in custody (of police or gendarmerie) was extended from 15 to 30 days.
-On 7 November 1980 this period was increased to 90 days (3 months), during which time they was no contact to the outside world (incommunicado detention).
+On 7 November 1980 this period was increased to 90 days (3 months), during which time they had no contact to the outside world (incommunicado detention).
 On 5 September 1981 the maximum period of detention was lowered to 45 days.
 Between 17 June 1985 and 12 March 1997 the maximum period of incommunicado detention was 15 days (in regions under a state of emergency it could be extended to 30 days).
 Until 6 February 2002 the maximum detention period for offences dealt with at the State Security Court was seven days (10 days in regions under a state of emergency).

 Since 2002 the following rules apply.
 Article 19 of the Constitution provides in paragraph 5 that the maximum time a person may be kept in detention, apart from the time of transfer to the nearest court, is 48 hours.
 This period is extended to four days in case of jointly committed offences (the condition of more than three suspects is not mentioned in the Constitution).
 In the Criminal Procedure Code (Law 1412) that was replaced by new legislation in 2005 the maximum time for detention was determined in Article 128.
 The Article provided that an apprehended person had to be taken to a judge (if not released) within 24 hours, excluding the time for the transfer to the nearest court.
 If the apprehended person requested, a lawyer could be present during interrogation.
 The prosecutor could extend this period to four days if more than three suspects were involved.